 Some of these individuals and entities have also been involved in real estate speculation, on expropriated land, in breach of land rights of the displaced civilian population.

-On 21 January 2019, the European Union adopted sanctions against eleven Syrian businesspersons and five Syrian entities involved in a luxury real estate project to the benefit of the Syrian regime and to the detriment of the Syrian population’s rights.
+On January 2019, the European Union had previously adopted sanctions against eleven Syrian businesspersons and five Syrian entities involved in a luxury real estate project to the benefit of the Syrian regime and to the detriment of the Syrian population’s rights.

 In May 2011, the European Union adopted targeted restrictive measures against the Syrian regime to stop its violent repression.
 The European Union’s sanctions target the Syrian regime’s finance networks.